rhijmans/hello-world/README.md

 # hello-world

-I'm Patrick and I'm a conservation biologist learning how to use tools like Git.
+I am Patrick and I am a conservation biologist learning how to use tools like Git.